AutomotiveAIChallenge/aichallenge-documentation-racingkart/docs/specifications/simulator.en.md

 #### Vehicle Component

 The following table summarizes the settings of the Vehicle component.
-For detailed information of the setting items, see [this manual](https://tier4.github.io/AWSIM/Components/Vehicle/EgoVehicle/#vehicle-script).
+For detailed information of the setting.

 | **Item**                            | **Value** |
 | ----------------------------------- | --------- |